goog-company/Balljiggler-autoplayer/README.md

 ## Credit

 Original Windows version by [ml3czus](https://github.com/goog-company/ml3czus-autoplayer).
-Banner art by my friend
+Banner art by my friend, who clearly has a future in this.